ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/ProductionCenter.md

-This guide will demonstrate how to register for a ThinkGeo account, download and install the Production Center,  activate and manage your ThinkGeo products licenses.
+This guide will demonstrate how to register for a ThinkGeo account, download and install the Production Center, and activate and manage your ThinkGeo product licenses.

+ThinkGeo offers two types of licenses: one for development and the other for runtime.
+The development license is required for developers to create and develop using ThinkGeo, and it comes with a fee.
+The runtime license is needed for the output executable file to function correctly, but it doesn't require payment.

+In a scenario where a team has three people, with one person working on a map-related project while the other two work on map-unrelated projects, the team can purchase a single development license for the person working on the map-related project and generate runtime licenses for the other two people.
+Although their projects can run, they will not be able to view the maps.

 # ThinkGeo Production Center: Manage all ThinkGeo Products Licenses